rodrigosilupu/Psychometrics-Credit-Risk/README.md

 4. Almost Never
 5. Never

-With the Big Five dimensions as a foundation, the goal is to develop a model that classifies micro-entrepreneurs into two categories: good or bad payers.
+With the Big Five dimensions as a foundation, the goal is to develop a model that calculates the probability of each individual being a good payer and classifies micro-entrepreneurs into two categories based on that probability: good or bad payers.
 Various classification models will be explored in this process.

 ## References: